-SUPERINTENDENTS: Beth Bahr - (608) 295-6278 Gail Brown - (608) 295-1486 Carol Busch - (608) 290-6161
+SUPERINTENDENTS: Beth Bahr - (608) 295-6278

+Gail Brown - (608) 295-1486 Carol Busch - (608) 290-6161

-ENTRY: Monday, July 25 - Noon to 6:00 p.m.
-Check-in at Blackhawk Building JUDGING: Tuesday, July 26 - 8:00 AM.
+ENTRY: Monday, July 24 - Noon to 6:00 p.m.

+Check-in at Blackhawk Building

+JUDGING: Tuesday, July 25 - 8:00 AM.

 Blackhawk Building

 Judging type for this class: Danish Judging

-AWARDS CEREMONY: Presentation of department trophies will take place on Thursday, July 28 at 6:00 p.m. in the Craig Ave.
+AWARDS CEREMONY: Presentation of department trophies will take place on Thursday, July 27 at 6:00 p.m. in the Craig Ave.
 Pavilion.

-- 1. All entries in this department are judged on their craftsmanship and originality. - 2.
-Each exhibitor is limited to no more than ten (10) entries in Classes E,F,G and H. Exhibitors are limited to one entry per lot number. - 3.
-All exhibits in Visual Arts must have been designed and made by the exhibitor in the current exhibit year. - 4.
-No entries will be checked out without claim checks (bottom of entry tag).
+- All entries in this department are judged on their craftsmanship and originality. - Each exhibitor is limited to no more than ten (10) entries in Classes E, F, G, and H. Exhibitors are limited to one entry per lot number. - All exhibits in Visual Arts must have been designed and made by the exhibitor in the current exhibit year. - 4.
+All entries must have a 3x5" card explaining the process that was done when making project. - 5.
+Arrive to conference judging 10 minutes before scheduled time.
+(Lot #'s 3.15.28) - No entries will be checked out without claim checks (bottom of entry tag).
 Please write description of article on back of claim check. - Hangers; Any article entered as a wall hanging, painting or picture must have a suitable secure hanger.
 This applies to ALL areas of Visual Arts, except China Painting, Metal Enameling and Ceramics. - Leave backs of exhibits of stitchery and latch hook open to allow for the judging of the craftsmanship of the article.
 Stitchery may be left in hoops so the judge can see the back of the article. - Any entry consisting of multiple items in a set should either be mounted on a base or entered in a box or tray suitable for display.
-This applies to all areas of Visual Arts. - 8.
-Smaller items may be packaged in "zip-lock" plastic bags. - 9.
-All greenware ceramic entries must be cleaned by the exhibitor, then proceed to the lot number for further classification. - 10.
-All entries in ceramics, china painting and metal enameling are made or fixed by firing in a kiln or by use of other appropriate heat source. - 11.
-Stenciling: Advance techniques may be used, such as shading, different paints, self-cut stencils, any media, self-cut stencils must be attached to entry. - Leathercraft and Other Crafts: Exhibits made from commercially cut kits do not qualify - including tie blankets.
+This applies to all areas of Visual Arts. - 10.
+Smaller items may be packaged in "zip-lock" plastic bags. - All greenware ceramic entries must be cleaned by the exhibitor, then proceed to the lot number for further classification. - 12.
+All entries in ceramics, china painting and metal enameling are made or fixed by firing in a kiln or by use of other appropriate heat source. - Stenciling: Advance techniques may be used, such as shading, different paints, self-cut stencils, any media, self-cut stencils must be attached to entry. - 14.
+Leathercraft and Other Crafts: Exhibits made from commercially cut kits do not qualify including tie blankets.
 The use of pre-cut belts in leathercraft is acceptable.
-Entries in Lot 33 are excluded from this rule. - 13.
+Entries in Lot 33 are excluded from this rule. - 15.
 Scrapbooks: A page is considered a finished side for example; left or right side.
 One sheet could be 1 or 2 pages, for example: including both left and right side, depending on final assembly.
 Please attach entry tags to bottom right corner on the outside of the front cover.
-Also your own design of the book itself and how it is put together as in pull outs and or digital.
+Also, your own design of the book itself and how it is put together as in pull outs and or digital.

-14. Repurposed: Upgrading something that you use to something that is more useful.
+Repurposed: Upgrading something that you use to something that is more useful.
 Example; an old iron wagon wheel made into a table or an old wooden door made into a desk or book shelf.

-DEFINITION OF OTHER CRAFTS: Any craft area not specifically listed in Classes E-H. Examples; copper tooling, block printing, wood objects, macramé, quilling, batik, silk screening, dolls other than ceramics, basketry, silk flowers, tye-dyeing, stamping, paper embellishments, china painting, stitchery, fabric ornamentation, etc.
+DEFINITION OF OTHER CRAFTS: Any craft area not specifically listed in Classes E-H. Examples; copper tooling, block printing, wood objects, macramé, quilling, batik, silk screening, dolls other than ceramics, basketry, silk flowers, stamping, paper embellishments, china painting, stitchery, fabric ornamentation, etc.